aderchox/svelte-dragger-with-LIBs/README.md

 ## TODOS:

-- [x] A 4 x 4 grid of squares, swapped around by dragging with dragula
+- [x] A 4 x 4 grid of squares, swapped around by dragging
+- [ ] Allow deleting and adding rows (with confirmation)
 - [ ] Add the two optional headings: rowHeading, and rowSubHeading

 ## ISSUES: